ARMmbed/mbed-os-5-docs/docs/api/storage/BlockDevice.md

 ![blockdevicesectors](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/blockdevice_erase_block.png)

-### BlockDevice get default instance
+#### BlockDevice get default instance

 The Mbed OS configuration allows you to add block devices as components using the `targets.json` file or target overrides in the application configuration file.

-For details regarding how to configure the default block device please refer to the [storage configuration guide](/docs/v5.10/reference/configuration-storage.html)
+For details regarding how to configure the default block device, please refer to the [storage configuration guide](/docs/v5.10/reference/configuration-storage.html).

 ### BlockDevice class reference